Lifetime Astrological Transits

 I made a storm.

 Resigned to it, but then a lion.
-A massive male lion walking to me, conveying protection, as a familiar.
-It lead me to a tree I climbed to rest.
+A massive male lion walked to me, conveying protection, as a familiar.
+It led me to a tree I climbed to rest.
 I picked and ate the tree’s fruit in the shade.
 Satisfied, it left to hunt, returning with a bloody muzzle.
 It slept under the tree.

 We awoke and kept walking, but just grasslands.
 The other dog joined us.
 I tell the lion the dog isn’t food and the lion accepts this, leading us on.
 There are more of us now, but I wonder if this is just it, forever, the same landscape.